 To get started on your gratitude practice, all you need is a spiral notebook and a few minutes a day.
 Write down five to 10 things you’re grateful for each morning.
 Your gratitude list might include items small or large, such as “I’m grateful that the sun is shining today,” “I’m grateful for my good health,” or “My coffee is delicious.”

-Want a double dose of daily gratitude?
-Try writing a second gratitude list before going to bed to put positive thoughts in your mind before you drift off to sleep.
+More of a night owl?
+You can also write your gratitude list before going to bed to put positive thoughts in your mind before you drift off to sleep.

 practicing gratitude